1923 Michigan Agricultural Aggies football team

-The 1923 Michigan Agricultural Aggies football team represented Michigan Agricultural College (MAC) as an independent during the 1923 college football season.
-In their first year under head coach Ralph H. Young, the Aggies compiled a 3–5 record and were outscored by their opponents 144 to 56.
+The 1923 Michigan Agricultural Aggies football team was an American football team that represented Michigan Agricultural College (MAC), now known as Michigan State University, as an independent during the 1923 college football season.
+In their first year under head coach Ralph H. Young, the Aggies compiled a 3–5 record and were outscored by a total of 144 to 56.
+It was the Aggies' 28th season of intercollegiate football.